VigRX Plus Reviews: Does it boost male sexual performance?

 Zinc

-Testosterone needs to be free for your body to use it in sexual health, muscle maintenance, and more.
+Testosterone needs to be free for your body to use it for sexual health, muscle maintenance, and more.
 But it often gets bound up by something called sex hormone binding globulin (SHBG).
 Zinc has been shown to reduce this binding and allow more of the testosterone your body produces to move freely through your system.
 That said, men with healthy dietary zinc levels may not see a huge difference from supplementation.

 Vitamin D3